• Skip to primary navigation

 Tender Greens

 Asian greens (bok choi, tatsoi and others) as well as mustards and arugula love the cool temperatures of spring.
 They are in season March, April and May.
-Stir-fried, steamed, added to salad.
+Stir-fried, steamed, and added to salad.
 In fact, many baby Asian greens are added to salad mixes to add a peppery bite to otherwise bland lettuce.

 I created a handy graphic for you here.
 Go ahead and Pin it so you can refer to it again and again.